-As if the new school year wasn’t stressful enough, the pandemic has created a ripple effect of mental health issues.
+As the pandemic continues into its second year, it has created a ripple effect of mental health issues.
 Youth suicide is becoming a public health crisis.
 And more kids than ever are experiencing anxiety, depression, isolation, and abuse.

-To meet these new challenges, Sandy Hook Promise has created several new offerings to address rising rates of youth suicide and other acts of violence.
+To meet these new challenges, Sandy Hook Promise has expanded program offerings to address rising rates of youth suicide and other acts of violence.
 We’ve also upgraded our existing programs to provide live, virtual learning opportunities to make sure our programs are accessible to everyone.

 Say Something: Prevent Suicide